johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

     [navigate to BackgroundView.m]

+Issues have a brand new look, along with some improvements to the way you interact with them.

+    [type "demo1"]

+I've got an issue here, I forgot to add the semi-colon.
+The issue icon shows up on the right, and when I click it, I get a popover with more details, and in this case a fix-in.
+If you've got multiple fix-its, they'll all show up right here, which makes applying multiple fixes really easy.

-First off, there are a some new issues and fix-it's in Xcode 9.
-We've brought the too-new-API issue to Objective-C. In Swift, you've been able to see if you're using API that isn't available on all the deployment targets you support.
-Now you'll get the same issue in Objective-C code.
+There's some new issues and fix-it's in Xcode 9.
+We've brought the too-new-API issue back to Objective-C. If you're using API that isn't available on all the deployment targets you support, Xcode will warn you.

 Here I'm going to use some API that's new in iOS 11, but my app deploys back to iOS 10.
 This would crash, so it's important that I use it conditionally.

-    [type "demo1"]
+    [type "demo2"]

 Theres also a new fix-it for missing case statements, which works in both Swift and Objective-C. I'll add a switch statement here, and then I immediately get a fix it offering to add the missing case statements.
 Save me a little typing.

-    [type "demo2"]
+    [type "demo3"]

 My favorite new fix it, though, is for missing protocol methods.